MJDarling-web/IndieProject/plan.md

 - [x] misspelled calculator on jsp page

 ### Wednesday:
-- [ ] review test sql dump file and update to clear database with each run.
+- [x] review test sql dump file and update to clear database with each run.
-- [ ] clean up extra debugging, system.out.prints, etc...
 - [ ] review use a that one funky table and determine if it's still needed
 - [ ] review and incorporate previous feedbacks and close cases...
 - [ ] change hard-coded consumption of API to be included in calculation